jelmervdl/kennissysteem/README.md

 	main.php knowledge.xml

 # Knowledge base format
 The knowledge base can contain rules, questions and goals to infer and is written using XML.
-See `regen.xml` for an example.
+See `www/knowledge-base-example.xml` for an example.

 ## Knowledge file
 	<knowledge>